 Object Detection – the most popular computer vision applications

 Object Detection is a part of Computer Vision that focuses on detecting various objects on photos like cats, dogs, cars, bikes, humans, etc., by extracting features from pixels and applying deep learning to recognize patterns.

 One of the main areas of Object Detection is face recognition.

 Image and Video Pre-Processing

-Advanced CV with the use of neural networks can perform image transformations not available for traditional image processing algorithms.
-As an example, we can artificially increase the number of trees or remove them without noticing an artificial change.
+Advanced computer vision algorithms with the use of neural networks can perform image transformations not available for traditional image processing algorithms.
+As a computer vision example, we can artificially increase the number of trees or remove them without noticing an artificial change.

 It is possible to generate missing parts of the photo or change the sky’s appearance from Earth to Mars.
 Possibilities of image enhancing and transformation are limitless and require just creating a specialized model for a given task.